 Over the past few years, restaurants across North America have slowly begun bolstering their operations with self-service technology, such as self-ordering kiosks and online reservations.
 However, customers have not exactly embraced these changes with open arms.
 In fact, a 2018 MSN poll found that 78% of customers said they would be less inclined to go to a restaurant with self-ordering kiosks.

 Just two years later, that attitude has completely turned on its head.

 In the wake of the COVID-19 pandemic, self-service technology like self-ordering kiosks, online reservations, and contactless payments, has all helped to reduce the amount of face-to-face contact between restaurant staff and customers, making the restaurant experience safer for everyone involved.
 As a result, customers now see self-service technology as the key to helping them safely and comfortably navigate their favorite restaurants.

-But even though customers are embracing self-service technology, implementing these solutions in your restaurant can still feel a bit daunting.
+But even though customers are embracing self-service technology and contactless dining experience, implementing these solutions in your restaurant can still feel a bit daunting.
 To help you navigate these high-tech solutions, this article will cover:

 No matter what type of restaurant you run, self-service technology should be part of your short-term restaurant reopening strategy and your long-term plan for recovery.

 Before diving into how self-service technology can help your restaurant navigate COVID-19, it’s important to clarify what self-service technology actually is.

 Self-service technology refers to the technologies that allow people to produce services without the assistance of an employee.
 For example, an ATM allows you to take out money all by yourself, without ever interacting with a bank teller.

 In the context of restaurants, self-service technologies can help customers carry out many different parts of the dining experience, from reserving a table, to ordering, and even paying for their meal.